rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-12-30-My-JavaScript-30-Journey.md

 So I decided to take Wes Bos' [JavaScript 30](https://javascript30.com/) coding challenge / course.
-I want to document it so I get more out of it while sharing what I learn with others, so this is my first out of 4 posts on this.
-I'll put out one post per week sharing a short recap.
+I want to document it so I get more out of it while sharing what I learn with others, so this is my first out of 5 posts on this.
+I'll put out roughly one post per week sharing a short recap.

 Let's get to work!